Sampling method in Research

 2. Sampling frame

-The sampling frame is a framework that consists of a list of a group from where you will select a sample.
+The sampling frame is a framework that consists of a list of a group from which you will select a sample.
 In simple words, the sampling frame consists of a complete population.

 Example: A researcher is performing a study in order to analyze the working environment in an enterprise.
 There are approx. 1000 employees in a company.
 The sampling frame which the investigator has select is information with HR.
 The researcher will obtain a list of employees along with their contact detail from the HR department in a company.